modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Abstract

-Formal Verification (FV) and Machine Learning
+Formal Verification (FV) and Machine Learning (ML) can seem incompatible due to their opposite mathematical foundations and their use in real-life problems: FV mostly relies on discrete mathematics and aims at ensuring correctness; ML often relies on probabilistic models and consists of learning patterns from training data.
+In this tutorial, we will explore how ML helps FV in some classical approaches: static analysis, theorem-proving, and SAT solving.
+We draw a landscape of the current practice and demonstrate with practical examples from state-of-the-art tools some of the most prominent uses of ML in FV, thus offering a new perspective on FV techniques that can help researchers and practitioners to better locate potential synergies.
+We will discuss lessons learned from a survey we have done during the past year, point to possible improvements and offer visions for the future of the domain in the light of the science of software and systems modelling.
+The tutorial will be interactive in the sense that we will hold discussions with the audience in order to both challenge the views we present throughout the tutorial and gather directions for future research on this topic.

-(ML) can seem incompatible due to their opposite mathematical foundations and their use in real-life problems: FV mostly relies on discrete mathematics and aims at ensuring correctness; ML often relies on probabilistic models and consists of learning patterns from training data.
-In this tutorial, we will explore how ML helps FV in some classical approaches: static analysis, model-checking, theorem-proving, and SAT solving.
-We draw a landscape of the current practice and catalog some of the most prominent uses of ML inside FV tools, thus offering a new perspective on FV techniques that can help researchers and practitioners to better locate the possible synergies.
-We will discuss lessons learned from a survey we have done during the past year, point to possible improvements and offer visions for the future of the domain in the light of the science of software and systems modeling.
-The last part of the tutorial will be devoted to discussions with the audience in order to both challenge the views we present throughout the tutorial and gather directions for future research on this topic.
+Length: half day

 ### Biography

-[Moussa Amrani](https://directory.unamur.be/staff/mamrani) is a post-doc researcher at Université de Namur, Belgium.
+**[Moussa Amrani](https://directory.unamur.be/staff/mamrani)** is a post-doc researcher at Université de Namur, Belgium.
 He graduated with a Ph.D from the University of Luxembourg in 2013 for his work on the formal verification of model transformation languages.
 In Namur, he